$426.14 Million in Sales Expected for Carpenter Technology Co. (NYSE:CRS) This Quarter

-Analysts expect that Carpenter Technology Co.
-(NYSE:CRS) will post $426.14 million in sales for the current quarter, according to Zacks Investment Research.
-Two analysts have provided estimates for Carpenter Technology’s earnings.
-The lowest sales estimate is $421.10 million and the highest is $431.18 million.
+Wall Street brokerages forecast that Carpenter Technology Co.
+(NYSE:CRS) will report $426.14 million in sales for the current quarter, Zacks reports.
+Two analysts have provided estimates for Carpenter Technology’s earnings, with the highest sales estimate coming in at $431.18 million and the lowest estimate coming in at $421.10 million.
 Carpenter Technology reported sales of $353.30 million during the same quarter last year, which would suggest a positive year over year growth rate of 20.6%.
-The business is expected to announce its next earnings report on Thursday, October 28th.
+The company is expected to announce its next quarterly earnings results on Thursday, October 28th.

-According to Zacks, analysts expect that Carpenter Technology will report full-year sales of $1.84 billion for the current financial year, with estimates ranging from $1.81 billion to $1.87 billion.
-For the next financial year, analysts expect that the company will post sales of $2.22 billion, with estimates ranging from $2.08 billion to $2.36 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for Carpenter Technology.
+On average, analysts expect that Carpenter Technology will report full-year sales of $1.84 billion for the current fiscal year, with estimates ranging from $1.81 billion to $1.87 billion.
+For the next year, analysts expect that the business will post sales of $2.22 billion, with estimates ranging from $2.08 billion to $2.36 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of analysts that follow Carpenter Technology.

-Carpenter Technology (NYSE:CRS) last announced its earnings results on Thursday, July 29th.
-The basic materials company reported ($0.28) EPS for the quarter, beating analysts’ consensus estimates of ($0.51) by $0.23.
-The business had revenue of $421.60 million for the quarter, compared to analysts’ expectations of $371.45 million.
+Carpenter Technology (NYSE:CRS) last announced its quarterly earnings data on Thursday, July 29th.
+The basic materials company reported ($0.28) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.51) by $0.23.
 Carpenter Technology had a negative net margin of 15.56% and a negative return on equity of 7.02%.
+The company had revenue of $421.60 million during the quarter, compared to analysts’ expectations of $371.45 million.

+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, September 7th.
+Investors of record on Tuesday, August 31st were given a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a yield of 2.43%.
+The ex-dividend date was Monday, August 30th.
+Carpenter Technology’s dividend payout ratio (DPR) is presently -39.80%.

-Several hedge funds and other institutional investors have recently bought and sold shares of CRS.
-FORA Capital LLC purchased a new position in Carpenter Technology in the 2nd quarter worth approximately $55,000.
-Emerald Advisers LLC purchased a new position in shares of Carpenter Technology during the 2nd quarter valued at approximately $115,000.
-Captrust Financial Advisors boosted its stake in shares of Carpenter Technology by 2,026.9% during the 1st quarter.
-Captrust Financial Advisors now owns 3,084 shares of the basic materials company’s stock valued at $127,000 after buying an additional 2,939 shares during the last quarter.
-Banque Cantonale Vaudoise purchased a new position in shares of Carpenter Technology during the 1st quarter valued at approximately $168,000.
-Finally, Versor Investments LP bought a new position in Carpenter Technology during the second quarter worth $213,000.
+A number of institutional investors have recently made changes to their positions in CRS.
+CWM Advisors LLC boosted its position in shares of Carpenter Technology by 3.1% in the 2nd quarter.
+CWM Advisors LLC now owns 10,032 shares of the basic materials company’s stock worth $403,000 after purchasing an additional 304 shares in the last quarter.
+Public Employees Retirement System of Ohio raised its stake in shares of Carpenter Technology by 6.5% during the 1st quarter.
+Public Employees Retirement System of Ohio now owns 5,906 shares of the basic materials company’s stock valued at $243,000 after buying an additional 359 shares during the last quarter.
+Profund Advisors LLC increased its stake in shares of Carpenter Technology by 5.9% in the 2nd quarter.
+Profund Advisors LLC now owns 6,538 shares of the basic materials company’s stock valued at $263,000 after purchasing an additional 362 shares in the last quarter.
+Mutual of America Capital Management LLC boosted its holdings in shares of Carpenter Technology by 6.5% during the 2nd quarter.
+Mutual of America Capital Management LLC now owns 6,829 shares of the basic materials company’s stock worth $275,000 after purchasing an additional 415 shares during the last quarter.
+Finally, State Board of Administration of Florida Retirement System lifted its holdings in Carpenter Technology by 2.8% in the second quarter.
+State Board of Administration of Florida Retirement System now owns 18,093 shares of the basic materials company’s stock valued at $728,000 after acquiring an additional 494 shares during the last quarter.
 91.53% of the stock is owned by institutional investors.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 7th.
-Investors of record on Tuesday, August 31st were given a $0.20 dividend.
-The ex-dividend date of this dividend was Monday, August 30th.
-This represents a $0.80 annualized dividend and a dividend yield of 2.49%.
-Carpenter Technology’s dividend payout ratio is presently -39.80%.

 Get a free copy of the Zacks research report on Carpenter Technology (CRS)